-It will be much more reserved, or even bad, for grade 3 tumors (6% survival at 4 years) or high grade (0% survival at 20 months), a fortiori if metastases are already present at the time of diagnosis (average of 1-3 months of survival if the liver or spleen is affected).
+It will much more reserve, or even bad, for grade 3 tumors (6% survival at 4 years) or high grade (0% survival at 20 months), a fortiori if metastases are already present at the time of diagnosis (average of 1-3 months of survival if the liver or spleen affects).

 Mastocytoma in dogs is a formidable tumor, often underdiagnosed or diagnosed late, the management of which is complex and must call for appropriate diagnostic and therapeutic techniques.